Bbillyben/Weenect-plugin/docs/en_US/index.md

 ## configuration
 * Show history: shows or hides the history on the tile
+* Default focus: default focus between
+    * Tracker: centered on tracker position
+    * Tracker + zone: centers map on tracker and safety zones
-* Default zoom: sets the zoom level when the tile is displayed.
+* Default zoom: sets the zoom level when the tile is displayed, on tracker focus only.

 ## information :
 * Tracker id: the tracker identifier